panoply/syncify/docs/src/views/docs/introduction/quickstart.md

 ---

-# Generating
+# Straps

-If you're looking to test things out, you can use Syncify to generate projects from one of the available starting-point [straps](https://github.com/syncifycli/).
+If you're looking to test things out, you can select [straps](https://github.com/syncifycli/).
 These straps provide pre-configured themes and usage examples that help developers kickstart their development with Syncify.
 To generate a new project, we'll use the bare-bones [Dusk Theme](https://github.com/syncifycli/dusk) strap.
 Run the `create` command along with `"dusk"` and Syncify will create a project based on that strap:

 :::: grid row mt-5
 ::: grid col-12 col-md-6 fs-sm pr-5